zoolanders/documentation/src/zoolingual/faq.md

 ## Why when searching Items by name in a specific language it returns results from other languages?
 It's a known limitation and currently there is no workaround.

+## It is compatible with frontend editing?
+It is not, the translations must be done in the backend.